ricbencar/shallow-water-waves/README.md

 - Natural cubic spline interpolation is performed for each column at the value \( \tilde{H}_{tr} \), thereby obtaining the dimensionless ratios \( \frac{H_i}{H_{rms}} \).

 ### 4. Conversion to Dimensional Quantities
-- The dimensional wave heights (in meters) are calculated using:
+- The dimensional wave heights (in meters) are then calculated using:

   $$
   H_i = \left(\frac{H_i}{H_{rms}}\right) H_{rms}
   $$

   where \( \frac{H_i}{H_{rms}} \) are the interpolated values from the table.

 ### 5. Report Generation